openshift-virtualization/wasp-agent/docs/configuration.md

    Create a `KubeletConfiguration` according to the following [example](../manifests/kubelet-configuration-with-swap.yaml).

-4. Create `MachineConfig` to provision swap
+4. Create `MachineConfig` to provision swap according to the following [example](../manifests/machineconfig-add-swap.yaml)

 > [!IMPORTANT]
 > In order to have enough swap for the worst case scenario, it must